kdvolder/jsoo_tut/README.md

 If you have some experience with Js in the browser you may be able to guess that the problem is caused by executing our code before the dom was loaded.
 Our reference to `doc##.body` was `null` causing this error.
-This happens because our code is running too early before the dom was parsed (so the `document.body` doesn't exist yet).
+This happens because our script code is running too early before the dom was parsed (so the `document.body` doesn't exist yet).

 One easy way to solve this is to add the `defer` attribute to our script tag in the html file.